-I am a mom of two little girls.
-I have no sons, in fact only one member of my extended family has a son.
-I have four sisters, my one sister only has girls, my sisters-in-law only have girls, my cousins have girls except for the one boy.
+We have so many girls in our family, men are a rarity.
+In fact, only one member of my extended family has a son.
+I have four sisters, one of my sisters only has girls, my sisters-in-law only have girls, my cousins have girls except for the one boy.
 ONE!
 I even have a stepdaughter too so I am highly qualified when it comes to being a mom of girls.

-So, with that said there are a few things you come to realise about life with girls that, like it or not, are a reality.
+With that said there are a few things you come to realise about life with girls that, like it or not, are a reality.
+So here’s a hopefully hilarious account of things moms of girls will understand!

-Let me know if you recognise any of these:
+So, moms of girls, let me know if you recognise any of these things moms of girls will understand:

 - The drip-tray in your kitchen is always filled with pink plastic-wear.
 Always!
 Pink cups, pink plates, pink drinking bottles.
 Pink, Pink, Pink.

 - Knickers – there are knickers everywhere, all the time, in various sizes, in various colours.
-They seem to change their knickers as often as they change their minds!
+They seem to change their knickers as often as they change their minds, especially when they are potty training!

-- You own at least five different Barbie movies, probably more.
+- You have at least five different Barbie movies, probably more.

-- You hate Frozen because you have watched it so many times you can recite it word for word and the market is flooded with Frozen merchandise!
+- You have a love-hate relationship with Frozen because you have watched it so many times you can recite it word for word and the market is flooded with Frozen merchandise!
+But you secretly love Sven, and ogle over Kristof!

 - You love Moana because she isn’t Frozen!